What causes diarrhea?

 Lactose Intolerance

-Lactose intolerance is an abdominal syndrome marked by the appearance of stomach ache, acute abdominal pain, bloating and diarrhea, sometimes vomiting especially in children, 30 minutes to 2 hours after ingestion of dairy products, due to due to their high lactose content.
+Lactose intolerance is an abdominal syndrome marked by the appearance of stomach ache, acute abdominal pain, bloating, and diarrhea, sometimes vomiting especially in children, 30 minutes to 2 hours after ingestion of dairy products, due to their high lactose content.
+If you have diarrhea every time after consuming dairy products, that might be the cause.

 Chronic Pancreatitis